MichaelJohnson144/forage-projects/README.md

 ---

-# UML Diagram
+# A UML Exemplary Diagram

-    One of my UML diagrams of the software's architecture
+    One of my UML diagrams of the software's architecture.

 ![Button Demo](UML_diagram_example.jpeg)